blinktrade/BlinkTradeJS/README.md

 > Response

-Both response for bitcoin and fiat deposits is quite similar.
+Both responses for bitcoin and fiat deposits are quite similar.

 ```json